virtual-designer/Ghosty-web/docs/CONTRIBUTE.md

 - The whole project is built using [**ReactJS**](#).
 So if you want to add/improve features/codebase of the project then you must know ReactJS

+- We prefer & priotirize clean & specific commit messages.
+So please try to follow commit rules and commit with good commit messages

 - Do not try to change the project structure.
 In case you really need to change it or you have to change/update major parts of the project please first contact [Abir-Tx](#) about this for the approval.

 - In most of the cases you are free to add/improve any thing/parts of the project as long as the changes are usefull